ShantiSR/PopupView_ObjC/README.md

 PopupView defines an enumeration of Arrow Directions.
 Use these to set `popup.arrowDirection`
 ```
 typedef enum {
     None,
     Up,
     Right,
     Down,
     Left
 } ArrowDirection;
 ```

-`popup.arrowSize` - The number of screen points from any corner of the arrow to the center (the arrow's width is `2 x popup.arrowSize`, and it protrudes from the view by `1 x popup.arrowSize`)
+`popup.arrowSize` - The number of screen points from any corner of the arrow to the center (the arrow's width is `2 * popup.arrowSize`, and it protrudes from the view by `1 * popup.arrowSize`)

 `popup.arrowPosition` - The number of screen points from the view's edge to the leading edge of the arrow (on the top and bottom - the number of points to the left edge, on the sides - the number of points to the top edge)
 If your view has rounded corners, `arrowPosition` is restricted to the straight area between the curves, but the value of `arrowPosition` is not treated any differently